Introduction

 - Type of Spark Plugs: Different spark plugs have varying lifespans:

-- Copper Spark Plugs: Generally need replacement every 20,000 to 30,000 miles.
+- Copper Spark Plugs: Generally require replacement every 20,000 to 30,000 miles.

-- Platinum and Iridium Spark Plugs: These can last from 60,000 to 100,000 miles due to their durability.
+- Platinum and Iridium Spark Plugs: These can last from 60,000 to 100,000 miles due to their superior durability.

-- Check Spark Plug Gaps: Ensure gaps are set correctly according to your vehicle’s specifications for optimal performance.
+- Check Spark Plug Gaps: Ensure gaps are correctly set according to your vehicle’s specifications for optimal performance.

 What Are the Hidden Risks of Driving with Bad Spark Plugs?